nodejs/diagnostics/async-context/README.md

     the initial code is executing in.
   - four `Continuation Invocations`.

-We define the `Ready Context` (//TODO, close on naming - `Causal Context`, `Resolve Context`???) for a promise as a reference from a `Continuation Invocation` associated with a Promise.then call, to the `Continuation Invocation` in which the preceding promise in the promise chain was resolved.

-For non-promise-based APIs, the `Ready Context` is the same as the `Link Context` (//TODO or should it be null/undefined?)
+For non-promise-based APIs, the `Ready Context` is the same as the `Link Context`.

 In our example above, the `Continuation Invocation` associated with `continuation f2()` has as its `Ready Context`, a reference to the `Continuation Invocation` associated with `continuation f3()`.